xformerfhs/filesigner/doc/de/Technische_Spezifikation.md

 ### Verifizierung

-For verification the verifier calculates the hash value of the received data using the same hash procedure as the creator of the message.
-Then the signature is decrypted with the **public** - i.e. known - key of the creator.
-The decrypted hash value from the signature is compared to the hash value that has been calculated locally.

 Zur Verifizierung berechnet der Verifizierer als erstes den Hash-Wert der empfangenen Daten mit demselben Hash-Verfahren, dass auch der Unterschreibende der Daten benutzt hat.
 Dann entschlüsselt er die digitale Signatur mit dem **öffentlichen** - also bekannten - Schlüssel des Unterschreibenden.
 Der entschlüsselte Hash-Wert mit dann mit dem lokal erzeugten Hash-Wert verglichen.